 Spot UV - this is where we apply gloss varnish to a localised and specific area of your cover, for example, the title or an image.
 It is particularly effective when used against a matt laminate cover finish due to the contrast of matt and high gloss.

 Foil blocking - this is the process of applying a metallic foil to your cover and available in a range of colours.
 The process of foil blocking is done on a foil-blocking machine where heat is used to stamp the foil onto the surface of the cover via a brass block.

 Embossing - Pressure is applied to the cover board using a die to distort the surface and raise a specific area for greater emphasis or to create a textured effect.

 De-bossing - De-bossing follows the same process as embossing but rather than raising an area it creates a hollow or dip.

 Whether you have a vision for your cover, or you need to start with a blank canvas, a cover designer can guide you through this.
-Depending on what level of service you require, whether it’s a cover rescue for an existing design, or art direction for a completely bespoke cover design, a designer will usually begin by reading your book and picking out key themes or characters to use as inspiration for the cover.
+Depending on what level of service you require, whether help with an existing design, or inspiration for a completely bespoke idea, a designer will usually begin by reading your book and picking out key themes or characters to use as inspiration for the cover.
 We can put you in touch with a design contact of ours, or recommend various websites full of trusted and recommended designers that you can choose from.